mikehikes/grpc-envoy-template/README.md

 ### Steps

-1. Clone the repo
+1. Clone the repo `git clone --recursive https://github.com/mikehikes/grpc-envoy-template.git`
+   1. __The repo contains a submodule, so the recursive flag is needed to pull that submodule__
 2. `make start-server` or `docker-compose up`
+3. Wait until Webpack finishes compiling (2-3 minutes)
+   1. These files may be pre-compiled in the future - but will be compiled on launch for demonstrative purposes
-3. Point your browser to `http://localhost:8080`
+4. Point your browser to `http://localhost:8080`

 ## Use Case